Our purpose is to create heroes, grow businesses, and change lives.

 Self study is a necessary component of learning and growing, but let’s be honest, no one really looks forward to doing homework.
-It takes away from time we could be spending curled up on the couch, binge-watching Tiger King on Netflix or catching up on a delightful afternoon nap.
+It takes away from time we could be spending curled up on the couch, binge-watching Netflix or catching up on a delightful afternoon nap.

-Grab a copy for yourself and everyone who will be participating in our conversations.
+We’ll focus our lesson plan and strategy around Marcus Sheridan’s They Ask, You Answer.
+Grab a copy for yourself and for everyone who will be participating in our conversations.
 Make it an internal priority to read parts one, two, and three before our first meeting together.
 This will set everyone up for a strong, engaging, and valuable conversation.

 Don’t forget to sign up for IMPACT+, our online educational community.
-We’ll not only work on your company’s scorecard here, but when you sign up for the pro access, you’ll unlock a collection of comprehensive training courses, along with over 75 keynotes from some of the brightest minds in digital sales and marketing.
+We’ll not only work on your company’s scorecard here, but you can access discussion boards, courses, and training resources.
+If you sign up for pro access, you’ll unlock a collection of comprehensive training courses along with over 75 keynotes from some of the brightest minds in digital sales and marketing.